ForestGeneticsLab/DNA_Extraction_Protocol/README.md

 #### <ins>TE Buffer:<ins>

 We need 100 µL of 1x TE buffer per sample (rxn).
-Prepare more than (100xN) µL of TE buffer needed for N number of samples.
+Prepare X mL (more than (100xN) µL) of TE buffer needed for samples.

 > | Solutions                | X mL for N rxn      | 100 mL for 1000 rxn | 10 mL for 100 rxn | 5 mL for 50 rxn   |